-As referred to earlier, the MAC protocols based on multi-radio or single radio have strict assumption, energy inefficiency and unimplementable problems.
+As referred to earlier, the MAC protocols based on multi-channel have serious problems, energy inefficiency, and unimplementable in off-the-shelf sensor module.
 To solve these problems, we propose a single-radio multi-channel MAC protocol based on a star plus mesh topology.